the-last-one-left/YeylandWutani/Automation/README.md

 - PowerShell 5.1+
 - Microsoft Office (for document converters)
 - NTFS file system (for hardlink operations)
+- Read access to source paths (for migration readiness)
 - Administrative privileges (for some operations)

 ---